STUDY JAPANESE ONLINE WITH NATIVES HERE

 Ikebana [生け花] literally means live flowers, a Japanese art focused on flower arrangement.
 She is also known by the name of Kadou [华道] which means “flower path“, resembling the name of a martial art.

-The art ikebana is known for its focus on stems and leaves rather than the flowers themselves.
-Thus creating a floral arrangement with linear, rhythmic and colorful harmony.
-In Ikeban art, the aim is to portray the existing balance in the universe, uniting the sky (shin), the man (sound) and the Earth (tai or hikae) within the same arrangement.
+The art of ikebana is known for its focus on stems and leaves, rather than the flowers themselves.
+Thus creating a floral arrangement with linear, rhythmic, and colorful harmony.
+In the art of ikebana, there is an aim to portray the existing balance in the universe, uniting heaven (shin), man (soe), and earth (tai or hikae) within the same arrangement.

 Kadou is counted as one of the three classical Japanese arts of refinement, along with Kodou who likes incense and Chado which involves tea ceremony.